owetterau/neo4j-websockets/README.md

 }
 ```

-The *Starter* used in the example application extends the the default starter logic with reading annotations and warming
+The *Starter* used in the example application extends the default starter logic with reading annotations and warming
 up the database after creation.

 A call of the derived starter may look like this (it is important to add the framework to the list of packages being